 Now is the time to look at the most popular features you can add to your Node.js app after going over all the advantages of using Node.js to build an eCommerce web app and the main steps to take to create one.

 It is software with one objective: using messaging applications to reenact a conversation using natural language.
 AI chatbots are available round-the-clock, which increases user response rates, saves money and time, and ensures customer contentment.

 It is a well-liked means of interacting with an application.
 Their primary objective is to share information with app users instantly.
 Push notifications are sent immediately and inform users of current promotions, delivery status, and other information, regardless of whether your device is locked or unlocked.

 Voice generation technology has progressed from robotic intonations to more natural speech due to the rapid development of AI and ML.
 It is a voice of plastic that can speak text.
 Users can select a language with this feature, and the application will automatically talk to it.

 The provision of user experiences tailored to their requirements is the primary objective of app personalization.
 Most of the time, it is to make customers happier, improve marketing results, make digital sales, etc.

 One-click purchasing is another name for this function.
 It is a well-known method that speeds up online purchase transactions.
 But, again, it works: once users enter their card information, they can pay for services or products on each website with just one click.

-Depending on the requirements of the business, an application’s number of features, complexity, and functions should be evaluated.
+Depending on the requirements of the business, an application’s number of features, complexity, and functions should evaluate.
 Therefore, you can select the appropriate technological development platform once you have decided.
 However, when it comes to eCommerce platforms, where the level of smoothness should be at its highest, this expands because of the higher degree of complexity.
-As a result, the procedure should be carried out using Node.js.
+As a result, the procedure should carry out using Node.js.
 But hire a node.js web development company to get answers to your questions about cost, features, functionalities, the Node.js developer’s expertise, third-party services, and any application maintenance or support you might need.